You’ll probably never be able to choose just one favorite Maine winter town. But you’ll have great fun trying. Here are some contenders.

-With Sunday River just north of town and Mt.
-Abram to the west of town, downhill skiers have a great variety of trails to choose from, plus all the apres-ski, dining and lodging to fit anyone’s style.
-Prefer Nordic skiing?
-There are groomed and tracked trails at Carter’s Cross Country Ski Center, the Bethel Inn Resort (which also features winter sleigh rides) and the Bethel Community Trails system.
+With Sunday River north of town and Mt.
+Abram to the west, skiers and snowboarders have a great variety of terrain and terrific apres-ski, dining and lodging.
+Nordic skiers can enjoy the trails at Carter’s Cross Country Ski Center and the Bethel Village Trails.

-With more skiable acres than any other Maine ski area and the only above tree-line skiing in Maine, Sugarloaf has that World-Class quality you’d expect in a ski resort.
-They have an extensive cross country ski network and just down the road, is Maine Huts & Trails for a back-country Nordic experience to well-appointed wilderness lodges.
+Sugarloaf has more skiable acres than any other Maine ski area and the only above tree-line skiing in Maine.
+It also boasts an extensive cross-country ski network.
+Also in town is Maine Huts & Trails, which gives Nordic skiers and snowshoers the chance to travel to well-appointed wilderness lodges.

-Perfect for families, you can enjoy more than 30km of Nordic skiing trails and the gentle slopes of Lonesome Pines Trails downhill ski area.
-Plus, the 30- 100- and 250-mile Annual Can-Am Crown International Dog Sled Races begin in downtown Fort Kent — a can’t-miss event in March.
-The 250-mile race is a qualifying race for the famous Iditarod race in Alaska and the Yukon Quest in Canada.
+In this northern Maine town you can ski on more than 30km of Nordic trails and enjoy the gentle slopes at the Lonesome Pine Trails alpine ski area.
+In March, the annual Can-Am Crown International Sled Dog Races begin downtown.
+The 250-mile segment is a qualifier for the Iditarod race in Alaska and the Yukon Quest in Canada.

 What happens when you put a snowmobile parade, radar runs, races and a host of other snowmobile events together?
 You get Rangeley’s annual Snodeo, which attracts thousands of people each winter.
 Not into snowmobiling?
 Check out the Rangeley Lakes Trail Center for backcountry and Nordic skiing, fat biking and snowshoeing.